sgladkoff/goldpan/docs/rigora.md

 **Changes introduced in Version 2.0.0:**

-- Expanded the existing support for hypertext tags;
+- Extended hypertext tag support;

-- Revamped and expanded the process of tuning checks;
+- Revamped and expanded check customization capabilities;

-- Added an all-new capability for creating check combinations;
+- All-new capability of compound logical check combinations;

 - Spelling: tags will no longer confuse the spell checker;

-**Hypertect Tags**
+**Hypertext Tags**

 Tags belonging to different categories will now be displayed differently: